 Over-winding a clock is a common myth.
 A clock which “appears” to be over-wound seizes because of a buildup of old oil and dirt in the mainspring coil which causes the coil to stick.
 Servicing a mechanical clock on a regular basis is an important part of ownership and will mitigate future clock problems.

 Weight driven clocks

 Of course, not all clocks have springs.
-An example if a grandfather clock.
+One example is a grandfather clock.
 The weights on weight-driven clocks must be raised to the top to begin the weekly time cycle.
 This is accomplished by either a crank key placed in the winding arbour on the clock face or pulling chains to raise the weights.
 Slowly pull the chain on the shorter side in a downward direction until the weight reaches the underside of the wooden seat board at the top of a weight stop bar.
 Do this for the remaining two chains.
 Let the chains do their work.
 Do not “help” them by lifting the weights at the same time.
 If you help them you run the risk of the chain jumping the gear teeth.
 Wear cotton gloves to steady the weights while they are being pulled up to preserve the brass finish on the weight shells.

 30-hour time and strike clocks are typically wound with a winding crank once per day.
 Wind the weights to the top of the case at the same time each day.